Craft Shows: How Much Should You Expect to Sell?

 This last one is by far the most important and quite often the least considered point in making a show a good one.

-You may get lucky some of the time, but without the proper sales skills you will never achieve your full potential profit at any show regardless of how reasonable the booth fee or how extensive the advertising.
+You may get lucky some of the time, but without the proper sales skills, you will never achieve your full potential profit at any show regardless of how reasonable the booth fee is or how extensive the advertising.